SamuelGarrattIqa/katacoda/intro_to_ruby/own_class.md

 # Class inheriting from another
 You can easily extend an existing class by using the `<` after the class name followed by another class.

-For example to create your class from an array.
+The example below creates a class by subclassing/inheriting from the `Array` class.
 The `join` method comes from the Array class.
 The `to_csv` method calls it and returns a `String` with all items of the array being comma separated

 `